-With the opening of the seven Battlefield Airmen specialties to females, the Air Force incorporated a number of existing, mature programs that address resilience, mentorship, diversity and integration.
-Specifically, Air Education and Training Command utilizes a seven-hour training module for all new and current Battlefield Airmen instructors.
+Air Education and Training Command utilizes a seven-hour training module for all new and current Special Warfare instructors.
 This training addresses the instructor's role in ensuring a culture of dignity and respect that extends from training to combat operations.
 Topics include integration concerns, training standards, gender differences, unconscious bias, reinforcement of zero tolerance for sexual harassment and sexual assault, and unprofessional behaviors.
-The foundation of the module is an understanding that good order, discipline, leadership and accountability are foundational to the Air Force's success in gender integration.